miraisolutions/covid19-vaccination-ch/README.md

 The article is being deployed to **Shinyapps.io** as an **Rmarkdown** Rmd document.

-`Index.Rmd` file contains the article text and the R code that reads and processes the data.
-Instead of deploying to Shinyapps.io the `app.R` file, it is possible to deploy an Index.Rmd file that will generate `index.html` once rendered.
+`index.Rmd` file contains the article text and the R code that reads and processes the data.
+Instead of deploying to Shinyapps.io the `app.R` file, it is possible to deploy an index.Rmd file that will generate `index.html` once rendered.
 The Rmd article is written with `runtime: shiny` and contains both `ggplot2` / `plotly` graphs and `shiny` dynamic charts.